Skip to content

 In a walking lunge, we’re moving through a fairly large range of motion to begin with, and by further biasing the quads we get an awesome stimulus from both a lengthened and shortened context.

-Additionally, we have the stability element in a walking lunge that can be fantastic for recruiting more muscles for stability purposes and for adding a coordination and balance component to our training.
+Additionally, a walking lunge’s stability element can be fantastic for recruiting more muscles for stability purposes and for adding a coordination and balance component to our training.
 It’s a win-win.

 How To Do Quad-Biased Walking Lunges